Bannu Resolution: British refusal

 The act also declared that the fate of the North West Frontier Province would be subject to the result of referendum.
 This was in accord with the June 3rd Plan proposal to have a referendum to decide the future of the Northwest Frontier Province—to be voted on by the same electoral college as for the Provincial Legislative Assembly in 1946.

 1947 NWFP referendum

-The voters voted overwhelmingly in favour of Pakistan versus India in the referendum held in the North-West Frontier Province in July 1947.
+The voters voted overwhelmingly in favour of Pakistan versus India in the NWFP Referendum held in July 1947.
 289,244 (99.02%) votes were cast in favour of Pakistan.